digitalyoshixi/zettelkasten/content/Trust and AI Bruce Scheniener.md

 - Can be build a intengrous system out of non-integrous parts in a non-integrous work?
 - Is there an adjective for integrity? integrous
 - Scneier is working on an active wallet, your phone has a wallet, it is a passive thing, it stores stored credentials
-- Active wallet, we use SOLID internet protocol, tim burner lee, prev creator of world-wide-web
+- Active wallet, we use SOLID internet protocol developed by tim burner lee, prev creator of world-wide-web
 - Distributed data ownership, your personal data wallet. you give read/write/edit permissions for a company for access to your wallet
 - Interrupt is his company, making this work at scale requires enormous amount of trust
 - Governments need to provide transparency laws, what model is it, what biases do it have